tilenPint/NicehashTest/README.md

 - Users can test two algorithms.
 - User can change which test data want to use
 - User can manually change data

+### How to
+- Select on home page which test you want to use
+- When on test in right upper corner you can select which data (long or short) you want to use
+- You can manually change data
+- When you are happy with changes click on FAB to trigger changes

 ## Test
   - androidTest for both screens